waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis-Driven Approach:** I must form a single, testable hypothesis, document it, test it, and record the conclusion.
 This avoids chaotic, assumption-driven actions.
 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
 I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
 This is a non-negotiable directive.
 - **Trust System Over Custom Analysis:** If the system validation check insists a path is reachable while my own analysis suggests it is not, the system is correct and my analysis is flawed.
 The immediate priority becomes re-evaluating my understanding of the map.
 - **Falsify Assumptions:** I must actively try to disprove my own hypotheses, especially regarding navigation.
-If a path fails, I should use tools like `landmass_analyzer` to verify connectivity before repeatedly attempting the same path.
+If a path fails, I must verify connectivity before repeatedly attempting the same path.
 This helps avoid confirmation bias where I assume my tool is wrong instead of my assumption.

 # VI.
 Current Strategy & Plans
 ## A. Route 23 Blockage
 - **Goal:** Get past the guard at (5, 36) to enter Victory Road.
-- **Status:** Stuck.
-The guard has given dialogue indicating passage is allowed, but remains physically blocking the path.
-- **Hypotheses Tested & Failed:**
-  1.  **Hypothesis:** The guard will move after the dialogue completes. **Result:** Failed.
-(Attempted 5+ times)
-  2.  **Hypothesis:** Re-interacting with other guards on the route will trigger a flag. **Result:** Failed.
-(Re-interacted with guard at (11, 57) with no effect).
-  3.  **Hypothesis:** My `pathfinder` tool can find a way around. **Result:** Failed.
-The tool is bugged on this map.
-- **Current Hypothesis:** The map's script state is bugged.
-Forcing a full map reload by using Fly to leave and return may reset the guard's position/script.
+- **Status:** The path is blocked.
+My previous hypothesis that the guard was bugged was based on a flawed premise (that Route 22 was a dead end).
+The correct path is forward through the Route 22 gatehouse.
 - **Plan:**
-  1. Use Fly to travel to any other city.
+  1. Navigate to the gatehouse warp at (9, 6) on Route 22.
-  2. Immediately use Fly to return to Route 23.
+  2. Proceed through the gatehouse to Route 23.
-  3. Navigate back to the guard at (5, 36) and attempt to pass.
+  3. Test if the guard at (5, 36) is still blocking the path.

 ## B. Victory Road Plan
 - **Objective:** Navigate Victory Road to reach the Indigo Plateau.